ReubenWhibley/cpsat-primer/_sources/example.rst.txt

 solutions without having an idea of what is going on.
 The solvers can handle more and more 'bad' problem models effectively with every year.

+.. admonition:: **Definition:**

-   **Definition:** A *model* in mathematical programming refers to a mathematical description of a problem, consisting of variables, constraints, and optionally an objective function that can be understood by the corresponding solver class.
+   A *model* in mathematical programming refers to a mathematical description of a problem, consisting of variables, constraints, and optionally an objective function that can be understood by the corresponding solver class.
    *Modelling* refers to transforming a problem (instance) into the corresponding framework, e.g., by making all constraints linear as required for Mixed Integer Linear Programming.